mdegis/machine-learning/README.md

 * Random Forrest:

 The Random Forrest (ensemble learning method [like AdaBoost] for classification, regression) method combines Breiman's "bagging" idea and the random selection of features, introduced independently by Ho and Amit and Geman in order to construct a collection of decision trees with controlled variance.
 The selection of a random subset of features is an example of the random subspace method, which, in Ho's formulation, is a way to implement classification proposed by Eugene Kleinberg.

+### Lesson 5: Dataset and Questions

+The Enron fraud is a big, messy and totally fascinating story about corporate malfeasance of nearly every imaginable type.
+The Enron email and financial datasets are also big, messy treasure troves of information, which become much more useful once you know your way around them a bit.
+We’ve combined the email and finance data into a single dataset, which you’ll explore in this mini-project.

+The aggregated Enron email + financial dataset is stored in a dictionary, where each key in the dictionary is a person’s name and the value is a dictionary containing all the features of that person.
+The email + finance (E+F) data dictionary is stored as a pickle file, which is a handy way to store and load python objects directly.